 updated January 1, 2019

 What does a decline bench press do?
-What is the difference between incline and decline bench?
+What is the difference between the incline vs decline bench?
 People have been asking these questions for as long as this type of equipment has existed.
 The bottom line is this: the difference between the incline and decline bench is in the muscle groups they target.
 If you want a big, bulky upper body profile do incline presses.
-If you want the sharp line of demarcation undercutting your pecs ala bodybuilders, do decline presses.
+If you want the sharp line of demarcation undercutting your pecs all bodybuilders, do decline presses.
 If you want a balanced appearance it’s not a matter of incline vs decline bench: do both.